eltrino/diamantedesk-application/README.md

 Composer installs all NPM dependencies during package installation.
 This is done through `eloquent/composer-npm-bridge`.

 All dependencies specified in `@DiamanteFrontBundle/packages.json` and installed in `@DiamanteFrontBundle/node_modules` folder.
-To update them manually or reinstall, you should use `npm update` or `npm install` inside `@DiamanteFrontBundle` folder.
+To update them manually or reinstall, you should use `npm update` or `npm install` in the `@DiamanteFrontBundle` folder.